katzenpost/katzenpost/docs/faq.rst

    whereas mixnets are not immediately vulnerable to these kinds of attacks if they correctly use mix strategies and decoy traffic.

-   Both Tor and mix networks can scale really well with respect to increasing user traffic, however Tor requires route unpredictability to achieve it's anonymity properties.
+   Both Tor and mix networks can scale well with respect to increasing user traffic, however Tor requires route unpredictability to achieve it's anonymity properties.
 Mix networks on the other hand do not require route unpredictability and